Eric Stenman

-Eric Stenman grew up in Sacramento, CA and got his start playing guitar and/or bass in bands like Tinfed, Elegy, and Bureau of the Glorious.
-Eric engineered his first sessions at John Baccigaluppi's (of TapeOp Magazine) Enharmonik Studios.
+Stenman grew up in Sacramento, CA and got his start playing guitar and/or bass in the bands Tinfed, Elegy, and Bureau of the Glorious.
+Stenman engineered his first sessions at John Baccigaluppi's (of TapeOp Magazine) Enharmonik Studios.

-From 2007 to 2017, Eric was the Studio Manager/Chief Engineer at Red Bull Studios – Los Angeles.
-From 2017 to the present, Eric has overseen AWOLNATION's recording studio in Malibu, California.
+From 2007 to 2017, Stenman was the Studio Manager/Chief Engineer at Red Bull Studios – Los Angeles.
+From 2017 to the present, Stenman has overseen AWOLNATION's recording studio in Malibu, California.

+In 2023, Stenman formed The Barbarians of California with Aaron Bruno of AWOLNATION.
+The band released their first single, "Dopamine Prophecy", on February 9, 2024.